 - Tooth Extraction: In cases where the mouth is crowded, extracting one or more teeth can make space for the remaining teeth to be realigned.

-- Palate Expanders: These devices are used in children and adolescents to guide the growth of the jaw.
+- Palate Expanders: An upper jaw expander is used in children and adolescents to guide the growth of the jaw.
 Palate expanders widen the upper jaw so that the upper teeth can properly overlap the lower teeth.

 - Reverse-Pull Face Mask: This device wraps around the head and attaches to braces to pull the upper jaw forward.